Nameless8243/AI_Security/README.md

 ## 🏁 License

-Released under the **MIT License** — see [LICENSE](LICENSE) for details.
+Released under the MIT License.
+See LICENSE file for details.

-**Copyright (c) 2025 Tibor Kalmár**
+Copyright (c) 2025 Tibor Kalmár

-> _Supplemental Notice (AI-Assisted Content Disclaimer)_
+---
-> This repository was developed and written with the assistance of large language models (LLMs).
+Supplemental Notice — AI-Assisted Content Disclaimer This repository includes material developed with assistance from large language models (LLMs).
-> While the author has reviewed and edited the material, it may contain factual,
-> technical, or linguistic inaccuracies.
+All content has been reviewed and edited by the author, but may still contain factual or linguistic inaccuracies.
-> All content is provided for educational and research purposes only and
-> should not be considered professional or authoritative advice.
+The material is provided for educational and research purposes only and should not be relied upon as professional advice.
-> Users are encouraged to independently verify information before applying it in production.

 ---